Accenture PLC (ACN): A Deep Dive into Financial Metrics and Comp

 - Momentum rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, and decent ranks in GF value and momentum, GuruFocus assigned Accenture PLC the GF Score of 96 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, and a slightly lower rank in GF Value, GuruFocus assigned Accenture PLC the GF Score of 98 out of 100, which signals the highest outperformance potential.

-Accenture PLC, with a market cap of $187.06 billion and sales of $63.55 billion, is a leading global IT-services firm that provides consulting, strategy, and technology and operational services.
+Accenture PLC is a leading global IT-services firm that provides consulting, strategy, and technology and operational services.
 These services run the gamut from aiding enterprises with digital transformation to procurement services to software system integration.
 The company provides its IT offerings to a variety of sectors, including communications, media and technology, financial services, health and public services, consumer products, and resources.
 Accenture employs just under 500,000 people throughout 200 cities in 51 countries.
+With a market cap of $192.67 billion and sales of $64.11 billion, Accenture PLC has an operating margin of 13.74%.

 Profitability Rank Breakdown